Will wearable fashion revive retail?

 It’s no secret that the fashion sector has been particularly badly hit by Covid.
 The saving grace for many brands has been the investment that it has made in the digital and technology business.
 It’s fair to say that businesses with a strong ecommerce offering have fared much better than the competition - particularly if they sell a lot of athleisure!
 Technology has been essential to the pandemic both in terms of enabling remote working for many (but by no means all) and for providing schooling, a social life, medical advice, health tracking and much more.
 Much of this may have potential game changing effects on the fashion industry.

 The most common fashion/tech overlaps tend to relate to fitness, social tracking and mood.
-Pre pandemic, the fashion technology that made headlines was focused on variations of fitness tracking devices such as Fitbit, Apple Watch.
+Pre pandemic, the fashion technology that made headlines was focused on variations of fitness tracking devices such as Fitbit and Apple Watch.
 There have long been more fashion oriented products such as those from Bellabeat and Ringly both of which sell jewellery activity and mood trackers and can provide notifications when someone important gets in touch.
 Some jewellery is particularly useful such as Rebecca Minkoff’s clutch purse which can turn into speakers or her bracelet that doubles as a phone charger.
 In most instances the products are linked to the user’s smartphone which makes them easy to set up and use.

 Fashion technology can also help to locate misplaced important items.
 For example, GPS chips can be integrated into umbrellas (Kisha smart umbrellas) and suitcases.
 They could simply be used to tell you where your product is if it is lost or be triggered in a potentially dangerous situation.